 4. Emergency funds

 Putting off an emergency fund may be common, but now is the best time to do this.
 Having about six months of living expenses tucked away in a great rule of thumb for the uncertainties in life.

 5. Paying off debt

 When debt is managed, this can help free up money for retirement.
-Always pay more than the minimum requirement and not taking out credit card debt while still paying off credit card debt.
-Additionally, paying down debt toward the credit card with the highest interest rate, and then repeat with the next card of the highest interest rate.
+Always pay more than the minimum requirement and not take out credit card debt while still paying off credit card debt.
+Additionally, paying down debt toward the credit card with the highest interest rate, and then repeating with the next card with the highest interest rate.